pce-devel/PCE_Controller_Info/README.md

 2) If the CLR line is not retriggered within a similar timeframe (for example, 600 microseconds), the mouse will also consider the scan complete.

-In-between scans, any X/Y movement is accumulated and presented as a monotonic 'Delta X/Y' value at scan time.
+In-between scans, any X/Y movement is accumulated and presented as a net 'Delta X/Y' value at scan time.
 There does not seem to be any specific requirements for scanning frequencies, other than the fact that a subsequent scan should not appear within the timeout period for a preceding scan.